 The Taste Masking Marathon

 Iron's metallic taste is notoriously hard to mask, especially in a fruit-flavored gummy.
-Traditional berry flavors are often insufficient.
-Our formula team has found that layering multiple flavor notes works best:
+Plain berry flavors usually don't cut it.
+We've found that layering flavors works best:

 - A burst of tropical fruit as an initial hit